The green buddha - appreciative awareness in troubled times

 Suitable for people who have been on retreat before and have a regular meditation practice.
 These are more intensive than introductory retreats.

 We live, it seems, in increasingly troubled times.
 Yet if we fall prey to fear, hatred, blame and conflict, things only get worse.
 Somehow we need the resources to find our feet, rise up and meet the challenges we face with courage and confidence, with strength and dignity, with creativity and compassion, with wisdom and the harmonising speech that builds concord and co-operation.

-Seeking resources, well the Buddhist tradition has much to offer.
+Seeking resources?
+Well, the Buddhist tradition has much to offer.
 It offers mindfulness and the practices of consciously appreciating what we love and trust.
-It offers meditations to work skilfully with our emotional states, so as to move beyond fear into courage, beyond hatred into compassion, beyond habitual old views into insightful new perspectives.
+It offers meditations to work skillfully with our emotional states, so as to move beyond fear into courage, beyond hatred into compassion, beyond habitual old views into insightful new perspectives.
 This retreat makes such practices readily available within a supportive daily programme which includes meditation, mindfulness, daily discourses and imaginal practices such as mantra, puja and inspirational poetry.